rmboyce/particle-life/README.md

 # particle-life

-Similar to Conway's Game of Life, but with particles.
 Simulates forces between particles to create lifelike shapes.
 Note that the forces don't follow the laws of physics.

-Inspired by CodeParade's video https://www.youtube.com/watch?v=Z_zmZ23grXE
+See details and a demo at my website [here](https://www.ramseyboyce.com/javascript_demos/particle_life/particle_life.html).